MatrixManAtYrService/v2i-unofficial/Readme.txt

 compile any of the projects from the Plugins directory.

 To compile a project:
-	• Change directory to the Debug or Release subfolder for the project (cd Debug)
-	• Run cmake (cmake ..)
+	â€¢ Change directory to the Debug or Release subfolder for the project (cd Debug) â€¢ Run cmake (cmake ..)
-	• Run make (make)
+	â€¢ Run make (make)
 		o This will compile the project
-	• To create a deployment package type make package
+	â€¢ To create a deployment package type make package

 Set Up and Configuration Instructions